03 Case Study

 2

-Pitched the model to Product Directors as a time-saver — sign off on the rules once, and never referee a placement fight again.
+The harder sell was convincing Directors to hand over control.
+I pitched the model as a release — sign off on the rules once, and never referee a placement fight again.
+Most of them said yes immediately.

 Redesign for users, not org charts